 We limited our analysis to patients who were formally enrolled because we wanted to measure continuity to the enrolled physician or group rather than to the most frequent provider.
 Enrollment denotes formal responsibility for patient care and is a core component of Ontario's new models incorporating teams and capitation.
-Our study was not designed to understand continuity for patients who were not enrolled to a physician and who we know have more gaps in care.36 sources; no endorsement is intended or should be inferred.
-TK and RHG are supported as Clinician Scientists by the Department of Family and Community Medicine at the University of Toronto and at St. Michael's Hospital.
+Our study was not designed to understand continuity for patients who were not enrolled to a physician and who we know have more gaps in care.36 and RHG are supported as Clinician Scientists by the Department of Family and Community Medicine at the University of Toronto and at St. Michael's Hospital.
 TK is the Fidani Chair of Improvement and Innovation in Family Medicine at the University of Toronto.
 MEG is supported by the Brian Hennen Chair in Family Medicine at Queen's University.